jochasinga/gevent-intro/README.md

 Foreword
 --------
 I have been studying for an ideal way of writing asynchronous code in Python.
 Ideal can have different meanings to different people, but for me it boils down to a balance between straightforwardness, simplicity, elegance and power.
-I have spent a good time exploring [Twisted](https://twistedmatrix.com/trac/), a very powerful set of networking libraries and was sad to learn how this pioneer is losing its popularity as others (including the core Python development team) create their own modernized solutions instead of building on top of it.
+I have spent a good time exploring [Twisted](https://twistedmatrix.com/trac/ "Twisted"), a very powerful set of networking libraries and was sad to learn how this pioneer is losing its popularity as others (including the core Python development team) create their own modernized solutions instead of building on top of it.
 It is a shame, but inevitable as the falls of so many great civilizations.

 There are so many interesting solutions out there that deal with async in Python.
 As the web applications become more and more mainstream and internet is becoming as a vital part of our life, people become more interested in solving network I/O issues than ever.
 Concept of threads are beginning to be questioned.
 There's obviously a need for a better solution to concurrency.

-I started this writing solely as my personal note on learning Gevent, a humble coroutine-based solution to Python async.
+I started this writing solely as my personal note on learning [gevent](http://www.gevent.org/ "gevent"), a humble coroutine-based solution to Python async.
 There is of course [Tornado](http://www.tornadoweb.org/en/stable/ "Tornado"), a very powerful, popular and controversial successor of Twisted.
-However, as [Flask](http://flask.pocoo.org/ "Flask") is a simple alternative to [Django](https://www.djangoproject.com/ "Django"), so is Gevent to Tornado.
-As I started out with a few Gevent programs, I became impressed with its simplicity and high level of abstraction.
-I decided to dedicate this repository to document my own journey to it.
+However, as [Flask](http://flask.pocoo.org/ "Flask") is a simple alternative to [Django](https://www.djangoproject.com/ "Django"), so is gevent to Tornado.
+As I started out with a few gevent programs, I became impressed with its simplicity and high level of abstraction.
+I decided to dedicate this repository to document my own journey down the road.

 This documentation is perhaps more suitable for intermediate Pythonistas with little or no experience in async.
 If there's anything I missed, by all means, please contribute.
 Learning is so much better with people who are better than you.

 ###Install###
 Most code is compatible with Python 2.7 and Python 3, though I haven't written any test yet (soon).
 If you have never used Python's **virtual environment**, you have missed the best part of coding in Python.
 Now is a good time to start.
 Read how to install [virtualenv](https://virtualenv.pypa.io/en/latest/ "virtualenv") globally, or use [virtualenvwrapper](https://virtualenvwrapper.readthedocs.org/en/latest/ "virtualenvwrapper") if you prefer.
-Python 3.4 comes with its own [venv](https://docs.python.org/3/library/venv.html "venv") module which is useful.
+Python 3.4 also comes with its own [venv](https://docs.python.org/3/library/venv.html "venv") module which is useful.

 After you have installed a virtual environment and activate it within this project directory (you can tell by a `(yourenvname)` before your terminal prompt), install the required dependencies with `pip install`:
 ```Shell